wakerscz/mail-sender/readme.md

-# PHP Mail campaign sender
+# PHP Mail - campaign sender
+The easiest way how to send e-mail campaign with **Async PHP**.

 ## How to setup your campaign
 1. Duplicate `./sender/config.example.php`, rename to `config.php` and configure it.